mixcode/zip-subdir/README.md

 # Create ZIPs of each subdirectory

 Usually, zipping files is an easy job for simple shell scripts.
-However, there are some extreme cases that Linux-based shell scripts does not fit well.
+However, there are some extreme cases that Linux-based shell scripts do not fit well.
 For example, Windows filesystems may have extremely long file names that Linux cannot handle.
-Or, there are circumtances that the standard ZIP tools are not available.
+Or, there are circumtances that standard ZIP tools are not available.

 This utility is a stand-alone tool that scans subdirectories and compress each directory to a separate, independent ZIP file.